ToS010: The God of Logic is Dead — Long Live the Mandala.

 But he mistook precision for completeness.

-Laplace summoned his Demon.
+Then came Laplace, who summoned his Demon.

 A mind vast enough to know every particle’s position and momentum,